 Something that modern-day students get access to that many students before them didn’t is the wide range of money-saving smartphone apps that can now be downloaded for free.
 Options like Frollo and GoodBudget allow you to digitally keep track of all your expenditure, giving you complete control.

-These apps go well beyond simply keeping track of what you spend, as they offer a number of different features to help you not just get by, but also save for the future.
+These apps go beyond simply keeping track of what you spend, as they offer several different features to help you get by and save for the future.
 A really useful guide that you put in your pocket and take everywhere you go!

 It’s not surprising that customers who don’t focus on the cents end up spending way more than they otherwise would.
 Be prepared to switch brands to the product on offer each time, and you’ll save an absolute packet over the year.